 - Credits Pushback: The signatures at the end generally get clipped thanks to this practice.

-- Damage Control: The space battle has Scotty doing his usual thing while the Enterprise is pummeled by torpedoes.
-We can also see crewmen running around with fire extinguishers on Excelsior.
+- The space battle has Scotty doing his usual thing while the Enterprise is pummeled by torpedoes.
+We can also see crewmen running around with fire extinguishers on the Excelsior.

-- Damage control of the political kind was shown in the opening scene.
-When Sulu and the Excelsior sent a message offering assistance once Praxis explodes, a message from a Klingon miner screaming for help was blocked and replaced by a political response, acknowledging an internal incident, but refusing any assistance.
+- Damage control of the political kind is shown in the opening scene.
+When Sulu and the Excelsior send a message offering assistance after Praxis explodes, a message from a Klingon miner screaming for help is blocked and replaced by a political response, acknowledging an internal incident, but refusing any assistance.